jan-cieslik/cancer_informatics/docs/learning_R/ggplot_geometries.md

 ### Histograms

-Since histograms display the distribution of a single variable, the `geom_histogram()` function in ggplot2 requires only one primary aesthetic, which is the x axis, and it should be assigned to a numeric variable.
+Since histograms display the distribution of a single variable, the `geom_histogram()` function in ggplot2 requires only one primary aesthetic, which is the x-axis, and it should be assigned to a numeric variable.
 The code below creates a histogram that depicts the age distribution of the participants in the NHANES:

 ```r